investindex/Funds/README.md

 &nbsp;

-When deciding on weights for developed vs. emerging markets, keep in mind that: (1) if a primary concern is market cap weighting, developed markets are a larger class and (even without the US) demand two to three times more weight than emerging markets; and (2) all the international single-factor funds invest exclusively in developed countries, except VTRIX which provides some coverage of emerging markets as well.
+When deciding on weights for developed vs. emerging markets, keep in mind that all the international single-factor funds that don't have "emerging" in their name invest exclusively in developed countries, except VTRIX.

 There are two ETFs for small cap stocks in emerging markets, [EEMS](https://www.ishares.com/us/products/239642/ishares-msci-emerging-markets-smallcap-etf) and [EWX](https://www.ssga.com/us/en/individual/etfs/funds/spdr-sp-emerging-markets-small-cap-etf-ewx).
 Without a filter for value or profitability, their high expense ratios suggest that these funds are not worth including at this time.